Nevada offers a wide range of upland bird hunting opportunities from the iconic Chukar to the obscure Himalayan Snowcock

 The upland bird hunting opportunities here are a prime example of what makes Nevadans so protective.
 We have some of the most diverse bird populations and generous seasons to hunt them.
 From the greater sage grouse in the lower elevations to the elusive Himalayan snowcock which is found only in the imposing Ruby Mountains, Nevada offers intriguing possibilities for the upland bird hunter.

 Nevada’s most iconic upland game bird, the chukar partridge, is found throughout the state.
 Known for its distinct call, the bird will humble even the most experienced hunters.
-Because of its proliferation within the state, look for steep, rocky areas where there is a reliable water source.
+Look for steep, rocky areas where there is a reliable water source.
 As the season progresses, water can be found more easily and the birds are less dependent on a single source.

 Try and locate areas where the birds have shelter and feed.
 Don’t forget to stop and listen—they usually give away their location.
 If you can handle it, it’s easier to start from the top and flush them downhill, rather than chasing them up the hill.